 Some background: In the midnineteenth century East Coast cities such as Philadelphia and NewYork were inundated with orphans and abandoned children.
 Beginning in 1854 so-called orphan trains carried such children from the East to the Midwest and South, where they were placed with adoptive families.
 Between 1854 and 1929 orphan trains relocated almost 200,000 children.

 In 1887 the Texas & Pacific railroad brought the first orphan train into Fort Worth.
-Isaac Zachary Taylor Morris, a circuit-riding Methodist preacher, and his wife Belle began taking in orphan train children—as many as fourteen at a time—and finding adoptive families for them.
+Isaac Zachary Taylor Morris, a Methodist preacher, and his wife Belle began taking in orphan train children—as many as fourteen at a time—and finding adoptive families for them.
 The Morrises’ work evolved into the Texas Children’s Home and Aid Society.
-It was chartered in 1896 and incorporated in 1904.
-(A colporteur is a distributor of religious material.)
-(Photo from Wikipedia.)
+It was organized in 1896 and chartered in 1904.

 In 1903 Edna Kahly moved to Fort Worth to live with an aunt and uncle.